firebird6885/Test/bio.md

 #Programming Background

-I haven't had any programming experience prior to coming to OSU
+I haven't had any programming experience prior to coming to OSU.
+Except for learning some HTML/CSS and Javascript on codecademy.org